stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 24 - Meta-reasoning.md

 1. What is the content that is needed for an agent to carry out a process?
 2. What is the process that the agent needs to carry out?

+## Strategy Selection

+**Strategy selection** is facilitated by metacognition.
+Recall that some examples of reasoning strategies or methods are:

+- Case-based reasoning
+- Analogical reasoning
+- Constraint propagation
+- Planning
+- Generate and test
+- Problem reduction
+- Means-ends analysis

+Also recall that some examples of learning strategies or methods are:

+- Explanation-based learning
+- Learning by recording cases
+- Incremental concept learning
+- Classification
+- Version spaces

+Given a problem, the agent's metacognition selects a strategy based on the following criteria:

+1. The agent will select an method based on knowledge of the world
+2. If knowledge exists for competing methods, the agent must select the method which satisfies the most criteria for the given problem
+3. The agent may evaluate the quality of solutions as well to select the proper strategy